EDUCBA Logo

 How to Freeze Columns in Excel?

-Freeze Panes come with three options, and we will take a look at all of them one by one with examples.
+Freeze Panes come with three options, and we will look at them all one by one with examples.

 You can download this Freeze Columns Excel Template here – Freeze Columns Excel Template